nayeonshin/synonym-cloud/README.md

 - WordCloud

 ## To run the project
-1. Create an empty directory called `screenshots`
+1. Create an empty folder called `screenshots` in the main directory.
 2. `$ python main.py`

 ## Results